Blazemeter/taurus/site/dat/docs/PyTest.md

 In this mode Pytest splits tests between several CPUs to speed up test execution unlike other executors that increase load performance by multiplying single load with concurrency number.

-To run tests in parallel and distribute them across multiple CPUs, set `concurrency` either to positive integer or to 'auto' value. ("as many processes as your computer has CPU cores")
+To distribute tests set `concurrency` either to positive integer or to 'auto' value.
+("as many processes as your computer has CPU cores")

 Tests are grouped by module for test functions and by class for test methods.
 Groups are distributed to available workers as whole units.